JohanVer/freicar_docs/docs/competition_rules.md

 - No code change is allowed between the attempts.
 This includes the prohibition to use any task-specific agent profiles (the vehicle cannot know which task it is solving at a given time) changing the foundational logic of your overall approach (i.e. switching a component on or off).
 But changes to single parameters (e.g maximum speed) of a component are fine.
 Code recompilation between tasks or runs is also not allowed.
 - The final competition map will not be available before the competition.

 Full marks (10 P) for a task will be given if the required number of successful attempts is reached.
 Partial marks (< 10 P) will be awarded if the required number of successful attempts is not reached.
-The exact number of points awarded is decided by the supevisor team according to the severeness of the occured failure and the overall situational circumstances.
+The exact number of points awarded is decided by the supervisor team according to the severeness of the occurred failure and the overall situational circumstances.

 #### Control System
 The supervision team will control your cars while evaluation of all tasks using high-level commands.